Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Abstract

 \section{Abstract}

-The detection-efficiency mismatch is a common problem in practical quantum key distribution (QKD) systems.
-The security of quantum key distribution in this case is proved only under the assumption that either the output of the sender side or the input to the receiver side are single-photon signals, which impose a restriction over the class of possible eavesdropping strategies.
-Here we present a security proof without such a restriction and, thus, solve this important problem and prove the security of quantum key distribution with detection-efficiency mismatch against general attacks.
-In particular, we propose an adaptation of the decoy state method to the case of detection-efficiency mismatch.
+Detection-efficiency mismatch is a common problem in practical quantum key distribution (QKD) systems.
+Current security proofs of QKD with detection-efficiency mismatch rely either on the assumption of the single-photon light source on the sender side or on the assumption of the single-photon input of the receiver side.
+These assumptions impose restrictions on the class of possible eavesdropping strategies.
+Here we present a rigorous security proof without these assumptions and, thus, solve this important problem and prove the security of QKD with detection-efficiency mismatch against general attacks (in the asymptotic regime).
+In particular, we adapt the decoy state method to the case of detection-efficiency mismatch.